mustafasygn/micropython/ports/robot/README.md

 -------------------

 Once built and deployed, access the MicroPython REPL (the Python prompt) via USB serial or UART, depending on the board.
-For the pyboard you can try:
+For the robotoard you can try:

     $ picocom /dev/ttyACM0